-PSY 243 Theories of Personality
+Theories of Personality

-Theories of Personality3A study and comparison of theories of

-personality.
-The course includes a study of

-what makes a theory, criteria for analyzing

-theories and case studies for application of

-theories.
-The theories studied are:

-psychoanalysis, behaviorism, cognitive and

-social learning theories, person-centered

-theory, and analytical theory.

-Prerequisite: PSY 111 or PSY 112
+A study and comparison of theories of personality.
+The course includes a study of what makes a theory, criteria for analyzing theories and case studies for application of theories.
+The theories studied are: psychoanalysis, behaviorism, cognitive and social learning theories, person-centered theory, and analytical theory.

-PSY 245 Abnormal Psychology 3
+Abnormal Psychology